rmarede/Area52-Fightstick/README.md

 ## Additional notes:
   - Best fitted for 4mm Acrylic sheets
   - This enclosure was heavily inspired on Buttercade's Area51 Fightstick
-  - The provided PCB files extracted from MyrzArcade's T-Spin v1.
+  - The provided PCB files were extracted from MyrzArcade's T-Spin v1.
 Link for the original files: https://bit.ly/TSPIN_PCB

 ##